Certified Secondary Culinary Educator® (CSCE®)

 120 hours of Education Development with a minimum of eight hours in the following subjects:

 - Educational Psychology

 Mandatory Course Requirement: Three 30 hour courses in each of the following: Nutrition, Food Safety & Sanitation and Supervisory Management.
 8 hour refresher courses required for courses older than five years.
 Courses are available through ACF approved providers or any academic institution.

-Work Experience Requirement: 1200 secondary or postsecondary teaching contact hours are required.
+Work Experience Requirement: 1,200 postsecondary teaching contact hours are required.
 Experience must be within the past 10 years.